openvinotoolkit/vpux_plugin/src/vpux_compiler/docs/code_style.md

 _builder.create<mlir::memref::AllocOp>(mlir::NameLoc::get(mlir::StringAttr::get(_ctx, "profiling_buffer")), profBuffType); // OK, profiling buffers does not represent operation from nGraph
 ```

+Avoid use of constants locations as source.
+Constant-like operations are handled by MLIR canonicalizers, which may drop assigned location.

 ### Location format

 Each `appendLoc` or similar function adds new element to `FusedLoc` list and should represent new level of transformation or legalization of operation.
 During serialization all elements are joined with help of `/` symbol, so `/` should not be used in the location parts to avoid misunderstanding.

 Use the following guidelines when constructing new location information:

 - Use `"{transform}_{operand}"` format for new operations.
 Prefer tablegen defined operand name of the original operation and a new operation type as transform.
 Use `in` for main input, `out` for operation result and `in1`/`in2` for eltwise operations.
 For example `reshape_in`, `transpose_out`, `quantize_filter`.
 - Use `"as_{new_op_type}"` format if operation type was changed.
 - Split words using `_`.
 Do not use `_` prefix.
 - For splitted or cloned operations use indices.
 For example `slice_in_{0}_{1}`.
 - Provide location and operand name or location suffix to functions, which create new subgraph.